flowroute/sms-reminder/README.md

 Within **settings.py** you can change appointment reminder messages as well as change the language used for the DateTime in reminder messages.

-### Change messages
+### Change message text

-**settings.py** contains default appointment reminder, confirmation, cancel, and unparsable response messages.
+**settings.py** contains default appointment reminder, confirmation, cancel, and unparsable response message templates.
 You can accept these default messages or optionally change any or all of the messages.

 ###### MSG_TEMPLATE